blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 ```
 #### Step 6.4 - Find Latest Snapshot and Download it

-> 💡 Tip: it creates the db/ directory in your current folder.
+> 💡 Tip: Mithril creates the db/ directory in your current folder.
+In our case, the `mithril` folder we created.

 First we run the following to get the current list of snapshots